solo-io/workshops/gloo-edge/gloo-edge/README.md

 RBAC: access denied
 ```

-## Lab 6 : Solo.io Developer Portal
+## Lab 6 : Gloo Portal

-The Solo.io Developer Portal provides a framework for managing the definitions of APIs, API client identity, and API policies on top of the Istio and Gloo Gateways.
-Vendors of API products can leverage the Developer Portal to secure, manage, and publish their APIs independent of the operations used to manage networking infrastructure.
+Gloo Portal provides a framework for managing the definitions of APIs, API client identity, and API policies on top of Gloo Edge or of the Istio Ingress Gateway.
+Vendors of API products can leverage Gloo Portal to secure, manage, and publish their APIs independent of the operations used to manage networking infrastructure.

 ### Install Developer Portal